mapswipe/python-mapswipe-workers/docs/source/dev_setup.md

 For more information refer to the official [Reference on Cloud Function for Firebase](https://firebase.google.com/docs/reference/functions/).
 For example function take a look at this [GitHub repository](https://github.com/firebase/functions-samples).

+### OSM OAuth 2
+Firebase functions are also used to allow users to login to MapSwipe with their OpenStreetMap account.
+Refer to [the notes in the app repository](https://github.com/mapswipe/mapswipe/blob/master/docs/osm_login.md) for more information.

 ## Database Backup